Greenlight logo

 • Works wherever Mastercard is accepted

 If you just want an easy way to keep track of your teen’s spending and accounts, the Venmo teen debit card and account is a good option to consider.
-However, Greenlight may be the better choice for families wanting a more comprehensive app that teaches smart saving and spending habits and investing fundamentals³ while maintaining parental control over your child’s accounts.
+However, Greenlight may be the better choice for families wanting a more comprehensive app that teaches smart saving and spending habits and investing fundamentals³ while giving you parental control over your child’s accounts.
 You can also upgrade for expanded family safety features like location sharing and driving reports4

 6. Modak Makers